Cristal Champagne: The Wine of Tsars and Stars

 How is it possible for a single bottle of golden bubbly to captivate the attention and earn the respect of everyone from Champagne aficionados to reality TV starlets?
 In 2002, Cristal received the near-impossible 100-point score from Wine & Spirits Magazine.
-Now, with a reputation as one of the world’s finest Champagnes, the Prestige Cristal runs for $150 a pop and even became Jay-Z’s self-proclaimed favorite wine (that is, until he dropped it in 2006).
+Now, with a reputation as one of the world’s finest Champagnes, the Prestige Cristal runs for more than $200 a pop and even became Jay-Z’s self-proclaimed favorite wine (that is, until he dropped it in 2006!).

 So what makes Cristal Champagne so spectacular?
 And… can we (please) find a great bubbly for less?